twstrike/otr-extension-J/protocol-otr-extension-j.md

 The main changes in this extension are to:

 - Replace DSA long lived keys for signatures with Ed25519.
-- Change the hash and HMAC algorithms from SHA-1 and SHA-256 into SHA-3 with 256 bits in the OTR and SMP protocol
+- Change the hash and HMAC algorithms from SHA-1 and SHA-256 into SHA3-256 in the OTR and SMP protocol

 ## Wire protocol